CUBRID/cubrid-testtools/doc/cci_compatibility_guide.md

        yum install psmisc

-# 4. Regression Tests
+# 4. Regression Test Sustaining

-We perform cci compatibility test for each build.
+We perform CCI compatibility test for each build as regression policy.

-## 4.1 Daily Regresion Test
+## 4.1 Start test

 When a new build comes, the test will start.
 We just need to make sure that test environment has no problem and listener has been started.
 Sometimes, in order to investigate or correct a test, we need to send messages manually.

-### Start the listener
+* ### Start the listener
 ```bash
 $ cd ~
 $ sh start_test.sh &
 $ tail -f nohup.out
 ```
-### Send test message
-* ### Configuration
+* ### Job configuration

-  There are configuration files for compatibility messages
+  There are configuration files for compatibility messages as regular job.

   * CTP/conf/job.conf
     ```
     ...